circobit/udacity-coworking-microservice/README.md

 ### Cloudwatch logs for EKS

-Cloudwatch logs in this case showing the logs for `kube-apiserver-*` filtered by the appication name.
+Cloudwatch logs in this case showing the logs of the appication

 ![6-cloudwatch-logs-app](images/6-cloudwatch-logs-app.png)